hex-digital/starter-nuxt3-base/docs/START-HERE.md

 [Technical Reference] has documentation on actual technical implementation, API schemas, codebase dependencies, and any other technical information that would be good to know.

-Note that the `~/modules` directory is unique, in that each module has its own Documentation.

 [Getting Started]: ./0.%20Getting%20Started
 [The Guide]: ./1.%20Guide
 [The Examples]: ./2.%20Examples